 Sand Cat Key Facts

 * Large triangular ears

-Sand Cat Information
+Sand Cat Facts

 The diminutive Sand Cat is stocky with short legs and a long tail.
 The light brown coat has greyish fur on the back and paler fur below, with a few stripes on the limbs and tail.

-BEHAVIOUR The solitary Sand Cat feeds mainly on small desert rodents, hares, birds, reptiles and insects.
+The solitary Sand Cat feeds mainly on small desert rodents, hares, birds, reptiles and insects.
 They rarely drink water and obtain sufficient moisture from their prey.
 The cats dig burrows or extend other animals' burrows where they live to escape the harsh desert conditions.